billbalm/redux-essentials/README.md

 - `MOVE_VALUE`: moves an element within an array
 - `SET VALUE`: sets a value at a give path

-Action object are created by calling the methods in the `actions` module/export.
+Action objects are created by calling the methods in the `actions` module.

-The state is proper immutable.
-The `object` module/export is used to mutate the state object without actually changing it.
+The state is treated as proper immutable by this library.

 ## Example